Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

      state: { normal: [1,0,0], offset: 11, surface: 144}
      params: { motion_type: LINEAR_COMPRESSIVE_MOTION, motion_vector: [1,0,0], sigma: 0.5, damprate: 0.999 }

+This example is available at: `exaDEM/example/spheres/rigid-surface/compression_wall.msp`

 .. image:: ../../_static/compression_wall.gif
    :align: center
    :width: 300pt

 .. note::

-  If you have chosen the “LINEAR_COMPRESSIVE_MOTION” mode, you will need to define the value of the wall surface.
+  - If you have chosen the “LINEAR_COMPRESSIVE_MOTION” mode, you will need to define the value of the wall surface.
+  - The motion_vector is set to normal.
+  - When σ > 0 and the surface is free of external forces, the wall displaces in the direction opposite to the surface normal.

 Motion type: ``SHAKER``